aryanmamania/React_Documentation/Readme.md

      ```bash
      npm start
      ```
      Your new React application will open in your default web browser at `http://localhost:3000` (port number can change if port 3000 is busy with some other content)
+     You will see a react logo in browser .
+Below is the Screen Shot for the webpage which you will see

 5. **Folder Structure of a simple React Project**
 <img src="./assests/folder1.PNG" alt="" style="width: 40%;"/>